 The town itself is a delight with old storefronts now transformed into upscale shops specializing in “mitten” products (the state outline of Michigan looks like a mitten so locals call it the “mitten state”).

-From the harbor on Lake Michigan, a foot trail follows the Beaver River up into the woods with bridges, fisherman, kayaking and lots of wild looking Michigan forest beauty.
+From the harbor on Lake Michigan, a foot trail follows the Beaver River up into the woods with bridges, fishermen, kayaking and lots of wild looking Michigan forest beauty.
 I don’t know that Hemingway ever walked it, but he sure would have liked it.

 Harbor Springs and the Tunnel of Trees

 Heading north around the shore of Lake Michigan brings you next to Harbor Springs, what many would say is the prettiest and most New England-like town of North Michigan.
 Head up to Bluff Street and take in a panorama of the village.

 With its church steeples, woods and cute little shops, it could pass for New England, except that without tides to worry about, the harbor and lakeside restaurants are right in the center of town.

 I ducked in a shop to get out of the wind and to buy a pair of mittens in the “Mitten State.”